GabrielPina/GabrielPina/README.md

 ## Hello, I'm Gabriel Pina

 - 🎓 I have a degree in Computer Engineering.
-- 📕 I'm learning Python and ETL.
+- 📕 I'm learning Python and ETL (SSIS).
-- 💻 I want to start my post graduate this year (2023) in Big Data & Data Analytics.
+- 💻 I'm going to start my MBA in Data Engineering this year.

 <hr>
 <div style="display: inline_block"><br>